Introduction: Understanding the Risks of Asbestos in Popcorn Ceilings

 - Only trained professionals should handle or disturb asbestos-containing materials, adhering to safety regulations.

-By comprehending the potential risks and effective identification methods for asbestos in popcorn ceilings, homeowners and property managers are empowered to make informed choices.
+By understanding the potential risks and effective identification methods for asbestos in popcorn ceilings, homeowners and property managers can make informed choices.
 It is crucial to approach this matter with diligence and care to ensure a safe living and working environment.

 Section 1: Historical Context of Asbestos Use in Building Materials